 Regina Cairns is Executive Secretary of the New Orleans Center for the Gulf South.

-Renard Bridgewater is the Workshop Coordinator.
-He is a native New Orleanian and graduate of both Holy Cross High School and the University of New Orleans.
-As a tenured veteran in the city’s Hip-Hop community (performing under the moniker Slangston Hughes) and previous participant in Sweet Home New Orleans’ Accessing Artist Revenue Streams course, he has a passion for live music and artist empowerment, and continues to pass on the knowledge he has gained to help empower his peers.
-This is utilized in his Uniquity (yoo-knik-wi-tee) Music imprint, which provides a performance platform for regional/touring bands and local Hip-Hop, R&B and Spoken Word artists, as well as providing music publishing for local artists and facilitating workshops that cultivate professional development in the music industry.
-Renard serves as Community Engagement Coordinator for MaCCNO (the Music and Culture Coalition of New Orleans), joining that team after nearly fourteen years in HR and production with The Times-Picayune.
+Renard Bridgewater is a native New Orleanian and graduate of both Holy Cross High School and the University of New Orleans.
+As a tenured veteran in the city’s Hip-Hop community (performing under the moniker Slangston Hughes) and previous participant in Sweet Home New Orleans’ Accessing Artist Revenue Streams course, he has a passion for live music, event management and artist empowerment, and continues to pass on the knowledge he has gained to help empower his peers.
+This is utilized in his Uniquity (yoo-knik-wi-tee) Music imprint, which provides a performance platform for touring bands and local Hip-Hop, R&B and Spoken Word artists, as well as providing music publishing for local artists and facilitating workshops that cultivate professional development in the music industry.
+Renard serves as the Community Engagement Coordinator for MaCCNO (the Music and Culture Coalition of New Orleans), where he continues to disseminate information, build partnerships and organize New Orleans based musicians, street performers and culture bearers on issues surrounding social justice, culture and policy that directly affects those individuals.
+He joined that team after nearly fourteen years in Human Resources and Production with The Times-Picayune.